-Co ompli ant # Rule Reference Notes/Corrective Actions Yes No N/A " Rule Reference Notes/ corrective Actions Are complaint records readily retrievable and do they include all required elements?
-USP <795> 12.2 Complaint Handling A readily retrievable written or electronic record of each complaint must be kept by the facility, regardless of the source of the complaint (e.g., email, telephone, or mail).
+Co ompli ant # Rule Reference Notes/Corrective Asticus Yes No N/A " Rule Reference Notes/Corrective Actions USP <795> 12.2 Complaint Handling A readily retrievable written or electronic record of each complaint must be kept by the facility, regardless of the source of the complaint (e.g., email, telephone, or mail).
 The record must contain the name of the complainant or other unique identifier, the date the complaint was received, the nature of the complaint, and the response to the complaint.
 In addition, to the extent that the information is known, the following should be recorded: the name and strength of the CNSP and the assigned internal identification number (e.g., prescription, order, or lot number).
 The record must also include the findings of any investigation and any follow-up.
 Records of complaints must be easily retrievable for review and evaluation for possible trends and must be retained in accordance with the record-keeping requirements in 14.
 Documentation.
 A CNSP that is returned in connection with a complaint must be quarantined until it is destroyed after completion of the investigation and in accordance with laws and regulations of the applicable regulatory jurisdiction.
 Click or tap here to enter text.
 Are adverse events potentially associated with CNSP quality reported in accordance with SOPs?
 USP <795> 12.3 Adverse Event Reporting Adverse events potentially associated with the quality of CNSPs must be reported in accordance with the facility's SOPs and all laws and regulations of the applicable regulatory jurisdiction.
 Click or tap here to enter text.
+If an adverse event is associated with a quality problem are patients and prescribers informed?
 USP <795> 12.3 Adverse Event Reporting If the investigation into an adverse event reveals a quality problem with a CNSP that is likely to affect other patients, those patients and prescribers potentially affected must be informed.
 Click or tap here to enter text.
-Pa cka ging and Transporting USP <795> 13.1 Packaging of CNSPs Packaging materials must protect CNSPs from damage, leakage, contamination, and degradation, while simultaneously protecting personnel from exposure.
+Pa cka ging and Transporting Does packaging protect the CNSP from damage while protecting personnel from USP <795> 13.1 Packaging of CNSPs Packaging materials must protect CNSPs from damage, leakage, contamination, and degradation, while simultaneously protecting personnel from exposure.
 Click or tap here to enter text.